vanHeemstraSystems/grocy-barbecue-browser/README.md

-grocy-barbeque-browser
+grocy-barbecue-browser
-# Grocy with Barbeque Browser
+# Grocy with Barbecue Browser

-Based on "Barbeque Brwoser - Integrate with Grocy" at https://programmerbird.com/barbeque/grocy/
+Based on "Barbecue Brwoser - Integrate with Grocy" at https://programmerbird.com/barbecue/grocy/

 ## 100 - Introduction